lizhealey/lizhealey/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
-I am a PhD candidate in the Harvard–MIT Health Sciences and Technology program.
+I am a PhD candidate in the Harvard–MIT Health Sciences and Technology program advised by Isaac Kohane.
 My research focus is in harnessing observational health data to enhance clinical decision-making and understand disease heterogeneity.
-My work concentrates on using continuous glucose monitoring to enable precision medicine for patients with type 2 diabetes.
+My ongoing work concentrates on using continuous glucose monitoring to enable precision medicine for patients with type 2 diabetes.

 {style="text-align: justify;"}